Felix Zollicoffer: Encampment at Mill Springs

-Unaware of the situation in east Tennessee and of Zollicoffer's plan, on December 8, 1861, Confederate President Jefferson Davis appointed Major General George B. Crittenden to command the district of East Tennessee in order to lead a force into Kentucky.
-Crittenden assumed command of the district, only to find that the ten regiments he expected to find there did not exist.
+Unaware of the situation in East Tennessee and of Zollicoffer's plan, on December 8, 1861, Confederate President Jefferson Davis appointed Major General George B. Crittenden to command the district of East Tennessee in order to lead a force into Kentucky.
+Crittenden assumed command of the district only to find that the 10 regiments he expected to find there did not exist.
 Crittenden retained Zollicoffer as commander of the 1st Brigade in his army.
-On December 15, Zollicoffer sent word to Crittenden that Thomas had ten regiments under his command.
+On December 15, Zollicoffer sent word to Crittenden that Thomas had 10 regiments under his command.
 While lingering at Knoxville for two more weeks, Crittenden sent word to Zollicoffer to move back to the south side of the Cumberland River.
-Zollicoffer now had only two rafts to cross the swollen river which was nearly at flood stage, so he stayed at Beech Grove on the north side of the river.
+Zollicoffer had only two rafts to cross the swollen river which was nearly at flood stage, so he stayed at Beech Grove on the north side of the river.

 On January 1, 1862, Thomas moved from his camp at Lebanon, Kentucky, to join with Schoepf's troops from Somerset.
 On January 2, Crittenden arrived at Mill Springs and decided the Confederates should attack Thomas before he could join with Schoepf.
 The Confederate force of about 6,500 men might have withstood an attack within their fortifications, but Thomas's larger force would have the advantage in the open field.
 Because of the incessant rain and resulting mud, Thomas needed 18 days to move his force and equipment from Lebanon to Logan's Crossroads.